-In this conversation with the eldest, one of the things he said when thinking about happiness is that Mummy’s and Daddy’s keep children safe.
+In a recent conversation with the 7-year-old, one of the things he said when thinking about happiness is that Mummies and Daddies keep children safe.

 With seven trips to casualty shared pretty equally between three boys, I can only wonder if I’m failing in my role.